Southern right whale: Description

 Like other right whales, the southern right whale is readily distinguished from others by the callosities on its head, a broad back without a dorsal fin, and a long arching mouth that begins above the eye.
 Its skin is very dark grey or black, occasionally with some white patches on the belly.
 The right whale's callosities appear white due to large colonies of cyamids (whale lice).
 It is almost indistinguishable from the closely related North Atlantic and the North Pacific right whales, displaying only minor skull differences.
 It may have fewer callosities on its head than North Atlantic and more on its lower lips than the two northern species.
-The biological functions of callosities are unclear, although protection against predators has been put forward as the primal role.
+The biological functions of callosities are unclear, with proposed purposes including protection, identification, and use in mating.

 An adult female is 15 m and can weigh up to 47 t, with the larger records of 17-18 m in length and up to 80 t in weight, making them slightly smaller than other right whales in the Northern Hemisphere.
+On each side of the upper jaw are 200–270 baleen plates.
+These are narrow and approximately 3 m long, and are covered in very thin hairs.
+The pectoral fin is 1.7 m long.
 The testicles of right whales are likely to be the largest of any animal, each weighing around 500 kg.
 This suggests that sperm competition is important in the mating process.
+The penis can reach 2 m in length.

 The proportion and numbers of molten-coloured individuals are notable in this species compared with the other species in the Northern Hemisphere.
 Some whales remain white even after growing up.

 The oldest living southern right whale was 70 years old.
 However, a 2024 study found that the median lifespan is around 73, with some individuals surviving to over 130.